 Further, the lack of a long-term vision for the implementation of such programs resulted in insufficient support activities to ensure success.
-Regrettably, aside from a study from the Inter-American Development Bank (IDB) that showed 26 member states created 20 projects from 2006 to 2012 resulting in the provision of almost 10 million portable computers, not many studies were done to monitor and evaluate the success of such programs, particularly in recent years, when digital learning has proliferated in the region.
+Regrettably, aside from a study from IDB that showed 26 member states created 20 projects from 2006 to 2012 resulting in the provision of almost 10 million portable computers, not many studies were done to monitor and evaluate the success of such programs, particularly in recent years, when digital learning has proliferated in the region.